 Judgements should be made on the basis of any varying circumstances, e.g., if children meet in a site with separate rooms, then open the doors and have a 'floating adult'.
-It is also advisable to have staff or volunteers of both genders if working with a mixed gender group and if any of the group members come from a minority community, it is ideal if the adult team includes an adult from the same ethnic group.
+It is also advisable, if possible, to have staff or volunteers of both genders if working with a mixed gender group.